Telethon Ball 2024: A-listers smash fundraising record at Perth’s prestigious black-tie event, raising $16.7m

 This innovative telehealth platform will connect specialist neonatology teams at Perth Children’s Hospital with regional and peripheral metropolitan hospitals across the State.
 By providing crucial support for emergency resuscitation, stabilisation and clinical procedures, the system promises to dramatically improve outcomes for sick infants throughout WA, regardless of their location.

-Another groundbreaking purchase was the ZeroG Gait and Balance System, a close to a $1m investment that will revolutionise therapy for children at Perth Children’s Hospital.
+Another groundbreaking purchase was the ZeroG Gait and Balance System, a close to $1m investment that will revolutionise therapy for children at Perth Children’s Hospital.

 This advanced robotic body-weight support system will allow the hospital to create a cutting-edge program that integrates medical innovation, professional development for clinicians, and leading-edge technology.
 The Zero G system offers hope to children who have never been able to stand or walk independently, potentially allowing them to achieve milestones previously thought impossible.